Final payouts are set by Jock MKT. Each final rank has a known value, and is clearly listed in the event when you join.

 Not at this time.
 Send us a message if you'd like us to build this feature.

 Yes.
-We plan to allow access when we launch our web app.
+We plan to allow access in the near future.